 The Joint Action organised an Annual Market Surveillance Workshop from 29 to 30 November 2016 in Brussels.
-This was very well attended and took as its over-arching theme "Building on ten years of Joint Actions".
+It was very well attended and had the over-arching theme "Building on ten years of Joint Actions".

-The next horizontal issue was quality management.
-The first major activity was the planning and the launching of the project, but this also included regular reviews of a quality plan carried out by the PROSAFE Project Management Team as well as promotion and maintenance of the library of best practices.
+The next horizontal is quality management.
+The first major activity was the planning and the launching of the project, but it also included regular reviews of a quality plan undertaken by the PROSAFE Project Management Team as well as promotion and maintenance of the library of best practices.

-The Rapid Advice Forum registered thirteen questions from the MSAs about dangerous products, legislative aspects or emerging issues during the period 8 April 2016 to 7 May 2017.
+Furthermore, the operation of the Rapid Advice Forum registered thirteen questions from the MSAs about dangerous products, legislative aspects or emerging issues during the period 8 April 2016 to 7 May 2017.
 Twelve of the questions were answered by other MSAs (with somewhere between 1 and 19 replies each).
 The average was 4,5 replies per question.
-The average response time was 2.8 days.
-Lastly, the project undertook the maintenance of the Knowledge Base with the addition of documents from JA2015.
+The average response time was 2,8 days.

+Finally, the project undertook the maintenance of the Knowledge Base with JA2015 documents.